IsvKonstantin/indoor-scene-generation/README.md

 # Indor scene generation
 Proposing a method for generating indoor scenes: training a generative adversarial network for generating room images which are then rendered in 3D.
+This project was a part of my [bachelor diploma](thesis.pdf).

 ## Installation